nicotine-plus/nicotine-plus/doc/SLSKPROTOCOL.md

 | ------------ | ----------------- |
 | Send to Peer | Receive from Peer |

-These messages are sent to peers over a 'F' connection, and do not have messages codes associated with them.
+File messages are sent to peers over a 'F' connection, and do not have messages codes associated with them.

 ### File Connection Message Format